Shopify/hydrogen-v1/docs/framework/analytics.md

 ## Unsubscribe from an event

 You can unsubscribe from events that you no longer want your Hydrogen app to track.
-The following example shows how to unsubscribe from the `PAGE_VIEW` event:
+The following example shows how to unsubscribe from the `accepts-marketing` event:

 {% codeblock file, filename: 'components/SomeComponent.client.jsx' %}